topolnjak14/proof-of-concept/README.md

 Each mission is structured as follows:
   - There is a goal (AKA: *what* you're building)
   - There are a set of requirements (AKA: constraints on *how* you build it)
   - There are a set grading guidelines.
-This is how we'll evaluate the PoC
+This is how we'll evaluate the Code Challenge

 ## Instructions: